-I was grappling with all of these emotions when I returned to Sandhata after my maternity break.
-But what happened next changed the way I looked at work, leadership, and inclusion forever.
+I carried all of that with me when I returned to Sandhata after my maternity break.
+I was split right down the middle: half hopeful, half terrified.
+But what happened next reshaped the way I thought about work, leadership, and what inclusion looks like when it’s actually lived and not just written in a policy.

 Maternity Support that Supports